IIIF/api/source/api/presentation/2.0/index.md

     * A canvas _MAY_ have a description to describe particular features of the view.
     * A content resource _MAY_ have a description.

+thumbnail
+:   A small image that represents the content of the object, such as the title page or significant image.
+It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for this image for manipulations such as resizing.

+    Usage:
+    {: .usage}
+    * A manifest _SHOULD_ have a thumbnail image that represents the entire object or work.
+    * A sequence _MAY_ have a thumbnail, particularly if there are multiple sequences in a single manifest.
+Each of the thumbnails _SHOULD_ be different.
+    * A canvas _MAY_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
+    * A content resource _MAY_ have a thumbnail, particularly if there is a choice of resource.

 ####  4.2.
 Rights and Licensing Properties

 attribution